 In April 2017 SuperHomes 2.0 was launched in Limerick Institute of Technology.
 This 2-year ground-breaking research programme had the core aim of optimising air source heat pump technology in domestic retrofits.

 SuperHomes is regularly called on to advise on energy policy, appearing in front of the Dail Committees and making significant contributions to many international fora.
 In July 2019, our Programme Manager, Declan Daly and Retrofit Advisor David Flannery attended the Joint Oireachtas Committee on Climate Action to discuss housing and retrofitting.

-Throughout 2019 SuperHomes continued to attract a huge number of homeowner applications and attention from the national media, including Prime Time, The Irish Independent, RTE Radio 1 and much more.
+Throughout the last year SuperHomes continued to attract a huge number of homeowner applications and attention from the national media, including Prime Time, The Irish Independent, RTE Radio 1 and much more.

 100% of homeowners who took part in the pilot scheme would recommend SuperHomes Ireland to a friend.

 Here’s what they said ‘

 “It was great having a single contractor working with SuperHomes to deliver an effective solution”